hashicorp/vault-client-go/README.md

 - Client-side rate limiting
 - Vault-specific headers (`X-Vault-Token`, `X-Vault-Header`, etc.)
 - Request/Response callbacks
-- Reading configuration from environment
+- Environment variables for configuration
 - Read-your-writes semantics
 - Thread-safe operations for all of the above

 The following features are coming soon:

-- Structured responses (part of the [specification file][openapi-spec])
+- Structured responses (as part of the [specification file][openapi-spec])
 - `Logical().Read()` & `Logical().Write()` equivalents
 - Testing framework
 - CI/CD pipelines